- Off road parking

 A fabulous holiday cottage for discovering this delightful region of Scotland.

 All ground floor.
-Two bedrooms: 1 x double, 1 x triple bunks (4' double on bottom, single on top).
+Two bedrooms: 1 x double, 1 x children's bunks.
 Bathroom with bath, shower over, basin and WC.
 Galley kitchen.
 Sitting room with dining area.

 - Electric central heating